Training to Budget: Three-Step Guide to Planning Your Finances Like You Plan Your Fitness

-If I’m about to tackle a power phase (a duration of training when you focus on explosive movements like say, single leg box jumps, to improve the time it takes you to get from rest to movement) then I’m going to have to be sure I have a box to jump on…
+Say I’m about to tackle a power phase, a duration of training when you focus on explosive movements.
+My movement of choice might be single-leg box jumps to improve the time it takes to get from rest to movement.
+Well, I need to be sure I have a box to jump on.

 Equipment = Expenses

 I equate this process to the ‘categorization’ part of your budget planning.
-This is when you start to think about what expenses you MUST pay for each and every month and what expenses you can do without.
+You start thinking about what expenses you MUST pay each month and what costs you can do without.

-Next up, bandwidth.
-Otherwise known as effort.
-So, I’m not going to get very far if I only allow myself one workout day a week.
-Try as I might, fitness does not manifest itself the more you simply wish for it.
+Next up is bandwidth, otherwise known as effort.
+So, I won’t get very far if I only allow myself one workout day a week.
+Try as I might, fitness does not manifest itself the more you wish for it.
 You need to put in the work to meet a fitness goal.
-Same goes for your budget.
+The same goes for your budget.

 Effort = Effort

-A lot of Nav.igators I speak to claim to loath budgeting because they simply find the day-to-day tracking of expenses across a plethora of accounts and apps time consuming.
-Noted.
-They are right.
-That doesn’t however mean you shouldn’t find a ‘workaround.’
+Many Navigators I speak to claim to loath budgeting because they find the day-to-day tracking of expenses across many accounts and apps time-consuming.
+Noted; they’re right.
+However, that doesn’t mean you shouldn’t find a ‘workaround.’

 Just like a workout schedule, plan when you review your expenses.
 I like to do it Monday and Thursday.
-Monday = post-weekend spend and Thursday = prep weekend spend.
-Because, pre-COVID, the only times I really, truly got myself into trouble was on a weekend.
-Now, in times of COVID pivoting, I still keep up with Monday and Thursday, but my occasional splurge is likely around a needless dog purchase, rather than a late-nighter.
+Monday = post-weekend spend, and Thursday = prep weekend spend.
+Because, pre-COVID, the only time I truly got myself into trouble was on the weekend.
+Now, in times of COVID pivoting, I still keep up with Monday and Thursday, but my occasional splurge is likely around a needless dog purchase rather than a late-nighter.

-Second key tip to effort- try gamifying it!
-Just like striving to hit a ‘PR’ (personal record) in your training every once in a while, team up with a friend, loved one, random stranger on Hinge (no, on second thought- avoid that one…) and set a goal.
-First one to come in with $50 left in their budget next month treats the other one to an hour-long, unobstructed, foot massage.
+A second key tip to effort- try gamifying it!
+Just like striving to hit a ‘PR’ (personal record) in your training every once in a while, team up with a friend, loved one, or random stranger on Hinge (on second thought, avoid that last one) and set a goal.
+The first one to come in with $50 left in their budget next month treats the other one to an hour-long, unobstructed foot massage.
 See why I said to avoid Hinge?

 Step 3 –Prepare to fail every once and a while

-This is maybe the most important aspect of your budget planning process.
-It’s also key to my training routine.
+This is maybe the most critical aspect of your budget planning process.
+It’s also essential to my training routine.
 There will inevitably be days when I feel sick, tired, or just too overwhelmed.
-When I’m feeling this way, I am sure to identify why I feel this way and write down what I plan to do about it.
+When I’m feeling this way, I identify why I feel this way and write down what I plan to do about it.
 I know, I know… I’m a planner.
-But this process is what even the best of athletes undergo.
+But even the best athletes undergo this process.
 Identifying the cause of our failures is even more important than recording our wins.
-Because it teaches us resilience.
-It shows us that while we might fall down sometimes, we always know how to get back up, because we’ve done it before.
+It teaches us resilience.
+It shows us that while we might fall down sometimes, we always know how to get back up because we’ve done it before.

 Prepare to grow financial resilience

 The same is true for your budget plan.
-If you acknowledge you’ll stumble along the way, and you have a plan to continue forward with, you’ll bounce back from the setbacks stronger and more determined to meet your financial goals.
+If you acknowledge you’ll stumble along the way and have a plan to continue forward, you’ll bounce back from the setbacks stronger and more determined to meet your financial goals.